16175 SR 54

 There are trailheads located at SR 54 and the Suncoast Parkway with grass parking spaces and paved handicap parking spaces.
 There are benches along the entire trail and some sheltered tables as well.
 You will find two wildlife viewing areas on the Pasco section of the trail.
 Current access to the trail is available at all crossing of public roads.
 Additional parking is available at Crews Lake Park in Shady Hills.
 There are watering stations along the path that our staff fills on a daily basis.

 You will find certain amenities at some of the intersections such as a port-o-let, restroom, public telephone, water supply or cooler and four information kiosks.
-Here is a list of the trailheads (PDF) and major intersections:

 - Lutz Lake Fern Rd (Hillsborough)